Update January 9, 2020

 To prioritize customer success, we’re applying an abundance of caution and delaying some post-release activities, including the Lightning Experience critical update.
 We apologize for any inconvenience you may experience as a result of this delay.

 What's the impact to Partners?

 Partners who were planning to switch to Lightning Experience with the Winter ‘20 critical update must plan for the updated timing of January 31, 2020 (see below under what action do I need to take?).
 Partners will also need to notify their customers of the delay and impact on timing.

 What action do I need to take?

-The “Turn on Lightning Experience” critical update will now activate within 72 hours of January 7, 2020.
+The “Turn on Lightning Experience” critical update will now activate thru January 31, 2020.
 Please notify your customers that they can, however, self-enable Lightning Experience before January and we encourage customers to do so to take advantage of everything Lightning Experience has to offer.
 If your customers have been preparing for the critical update, they can be confident that this delay isn’t related to Lightning Experience and they’re safe to enable the new interface now.
 We provide a number of tools that automate and speed up the transition process, including the Lightning Experience Transition Assistant.
 Customers can also visit the Lightning Now Trailblazer Group to get answers from Lightning Experience experts.

 Where can I go for more information?

 Back in March 2019, I threw up this Blog on Salesforce Auto-Transition to Lightning Experience.